testillano/h2agent/README.md

 `/admin/v1/server-data?requestMethod=GET&requestUri=/app/v1/foo/bar/5&eventNumber=3&eventPath=/requestBody`

-The `json` document response shall contain three main nodes: `method`, `uri` and a `events` object with the chronologically ordered list of events received for the given `method/uri` combination.
+The `json` document response shall contain three main nodes: `method`, `uri` and a `events` object with the chronologically ordered list of events processed for the given `method/uri` combination.

 Both *method* and *uri* shall be provided together (if any of them is missing, a bad request is obtained), and *eventNumber* cannot be provided alone as it is an additional filter which selects the history item for the `method/uri` key (the `events` node will contain a single register in this case).
 So, the *eventNumber* is the history position, **1..N** in chronological order, and **-1..-N** in reverse chronological order (latest one by mean -1 and so on).
 The zeroed value is not accepted.
 Also, *eventPath* has no sense alone and may be provided together with *eventNumber* because it refers to a path within the selected object for the specific position number described before.